secondo-database/secondo/WebUI/README.md

-The default is `HOST=0.0.0.0`, i.e. reachable from the network. **The WebUI has no authentication**: anyone who can reach the port can read and modify every database on the connected server, and `save`/`restore` typed into the console write into the *server's* filesystem.
+The default is `HOST=0.0.0.0`, i.e. reachable from the network. **The WebUI has no authentication**: anyone who can reach the port can read and modify every database on the connected server, `save`/`restore` typed into the console write into the *server's* filesystem, and `/api/upload` writes into the *bridge's* temp directory (capped by `WEBUI_MAX_UPLOAD_BYTES`, 64 MiB, and cleaned up when the session closes).
 On anything but a trusted network, bind `127.0.0.1` and put an authenticating reverse proxy in front of it.

 **Run a single worker.** Sessions live in an in-process dict